Aishwarya Rai: Selective work (2015–2023)

 Rai Bachchan's final film role of 2016 was in Karan Johar's musical romantic drama Ae Dil Hai Mushkil, alongside Anushka Sharma and Ranbir Kapoor, in which she plays a poet named Saba.
 Rai Bachchan received positive reviews for her performance despite having limited screen time.
 Joe Leydon of Variety considered her to be the film's prime asset and wrote she "seems to have wandered in from another movie, one where emotions are conveyed in subtler and more affecting fashion.
 When she takes her leave from Ae Dil Hai Mushkil, you may wish you could go with her."
 The film became one of Rai Bachchan's biggest commercial successes with revenues of over ₹2 billion.

-Two years later, she played a singer who is kidnapped by a troubled father in the comedy-drama Fanney Khan (2018), which is an adaptation of the Belgian film Everybody's Famous!
-(2000).
-Fanney Khan co-stars Anil Kapoor and Rajkummar Rao.
+Two years later, she played a singer who is kidnapped by a troubled father in the comedy-drama Fanney Khan (2018), an adaptation of the Belgian film Everybody's Famous!
+(2000), co-starring Anil Kapoor and Rajkummar Rao.
 Uday Bhatia of Mint disliked the film and called Rai Bachchan "too unruffled a screen presence to convincingly sell the kind of silliness this film requires".
+Rai Bachchan was also initially reported to be making a cameo in 2.0, a stand-alone sequel to her 2010 film Enthiran, but she did not appear in the film.
+However, Sana Vaseegaran (her character from the first film) is referenced through a photograph in one scene, with the character's voice dubbed by Savitha Radhakrishnan.

 Rai Bachchan again worked with Mani Ratnam on Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023), a two-part Tamil ensemble period film that is based on Kalki Krishnamurthy's eponymous epic novel.
 Both parts were filmed concurrently.
 Rai Bachchan plays Nandini, a scheming Chola queen.
 Haricharan Pudipeddi of Hindustan Times called her performance in the first part the best among the ensemble cast and in the second part to be the best of her career while Sonil Dedhia of News 18 said Rai Bachchan is "wonderfully restrained and uses her eyes expertly to communicate so much".
 Ponniyin Selvan: I earned ₹5 billion worldwide to become one of the highest-grossing Tamil films of all time while Ponniyin Selvan: II grossed over ₹3 billion worldwide.